 https://www.springfieldclinic.com/our-providers/cecile-becker

-Dr. Cozzens is board-certified in neurological surgery, with special interest in movement disorders; he performs deep brain stimulation surgeries. https://www.siumed.org/jeffrey-cozzens
+Dr. Mantovani completed two residencies and several fellowships in neurological surgery, with special interest in movement disorders; she performs deep brain stimulation surgeries for PD.

 Support groups can be an invaluable source of current information on living with PD.
 They offer the opportunity to share personal experiences--and to provide mutual social support.

-This is a peer-led support group, founded in 2018.
-It now meets one time per month, usually on the fourth Friday from 130 PM to 3PM at the Chapel at Lewis Memorial Christian village.
-For more information, please contact Eve Fischberg at joyofmovement2@gmail.com
+This is a support group for people living with Parkinson's and their care partners, founded in 2018.
+It is now a program of The Joy of Movement, supported by the American Parkinson Association, St. Louis Chapter, and meets one time per month, usually on the fourth Friday from 130 PM to 3PM at Chatham United Methodist Church.
+For more information, please see the "FRIENDS Support Group" tab on this website or contact Eve Fischberg at joyofmovement2@gmail.com

 Targeted exercise is recognized as an evidence-based non-pharmaceutical intervention for people living with Parkinson's.
 Group exercise programs add the vital element of social interaction and motivation.